liferay/lexicon-site/src/pages/docs/patterns/progress_bars.md

 ### Usage

-Progress bar are used as a feedback mechanism for system tasks.
-As long as the process is running the progress bar grows continuously from 0% to 100%.
+Progress bars are used as a feedback mechanism for system tasks.
+As long as the process is running, the progress bar grows continuously from 0% to 100%.
 Use it for system processes.

 ### States

 #### Loading

-The bar progress grows in primary color and the label changes with the completion percentage.
+The progress bar grows in primary color, and the label changes to reflect the completion percentage.

 ![indeterminate progress bar](../../../images/ProgressBar30.jpg)

 #### Warning

-Something happened and interrupted the process.
+The warning state indicates that something happened and interrupted the process.

 ![indeterminate progress bar](../../../images/ProgressBar70.jpg)

 #### Finished

-The process is completed successfully changing the label to success icon.
+The finished state indicates that the process is completed successfully when the label changes to the success icon.
 ![indeterminate progress bar](../../../images/ProgressBar100.jpg)

-### Do's and Don'ts
+### Dos and Don'ts

 <table>
     <thead>
         <tr>
-            <th>Do's</th>
+            <th>Dos</th>
             <th>Don'ts</th>
         </tr>
     </thead>